About me

 Animal Behavior & Training:

-• Living and Learning with Animals with Dr. Susan Friedman
+• Dr. Susan Friedman: Living and Learning with Animals (LLA)

 Commitment to Modern, Compassionate Care: